akinmetin/python-messaging/README.md

 ### Installing

 *  Download this repository and extract it to any folder.
 *  Build and run it using Docker, then you will be able to send requests via Postman.

-### Allowed HTTPs requests:
+### Allowed HTTPs requests
 | Request Type | Use                                 |
 | ------------ |:----------------------------------- |
 | PUT          | To create resource                  |